 Chapter 7.
 Configuring the Object Storage service (swift)

-When you use PVs on OpenShift nodes, this configuration is limited to a single PV per node.
-The Object Storage service requires multiple PVs.
+OpenShift deployments are limited to one PV per node.
+However, the Object Storage service requires multiple PVs.
 To maximize availability and data durability, you create these PVs on different nodes, and only use one PV per node.
+External data plane nodes offer more flexibility for larger deployments with multiple disks per node.

 -